ankane/shorts/Protecting-IPs.md

 ## Hashing

-This transforms the IP address with a keyed hash function (PBKDF2-HMAC-SHA256).
-If an unkeyed function is used, it’s trivial to build a rainbow table.
+This transforms IP addresses with a keyed hash function (PBKDF2-HMAC-SHA256).
+If an unkeyed function is used (like SHA1), it’s trivial to build a rainbow table.

 ```ruby
 require "ipaddr"